LinaMFFCastro/Code-in-Place-Projects/README.md

 Test the program
 Use VS Code and GitHub.

-Step 4: Add features: handling with duplicate titles, update a book and delete a book
+Step 4: Add features: handling with duplicate titles, update a book, delete a book, save data into a file and add a graphical interface.